alisaifee/holmium.core/README.rst

 * initialize a webdriver upon setUp
 * query for one or more web elements using either class name, id, css_selector or xpath
-* assert on the number of occurances / value of certain elements.
+* assert on the number of occurrences / value of certain elements.
 * tear down the webdriver after each test case

-It suffers from the typical web development problem of coupling the test case with the HTML plumbing of the page its testing rather than the functionality its meant to excercise.
+It suffers from the typical web development problem of coupling the test case with the HTML plumbing of the page its testing rather than the functionality its meant to exercise.
 The concept of `PageObjects`_ reduces this coupling and allow for test authors to separate the layout of the page under test and the functional behavior being tested.
-This separation also results in more maintainable test code (i.e. if an element name changes - all tests dont have to be updated, just the pageobject).
+This separation also results in more maintainable test code (*i.e. if an element name changes - all tests don't have to be updated, just the PageObject*).

 Lets take the above test case for a spin with holmium.
 Take note of the following:

-* The initialization and reset of the webdriver is delegated to the TestCase base class (alternatively the class could subclass unittest.TestCase and be run with the holmium nose plugin.
+* The initialization and reset of the webdriver is delegated to the TestCase base class (*alternatively the class could subclass unittest.TestCase and be run with the holmium nose plugin*).
 * the page elements are accessed in the test only via Element & ElementMap.